invoiceninja/invoiceninja.github.io/source/en/import-and-export.md

 ![alt text](/assets/images/settings/import_column_matching.png "CSV Mapping")

-This will upload the file and we will perform column matching a return you to a new page.
+This will upload the file and we will perform column matching and return you to a new page.

 ![alt text](/assets/images/settings/import_column_matching2.png "CSV Mapping")